Jeffrey Chodorow

-Jeffrey R. Chodorow (born March 2, 1950) is an American actor restaurateur, lawyer and financier.
+Jeffrey R. Chodorow (born March 2, 1950) is an American restaurateur, lawyer and financier.

 Early life and education

-Jeffrey Chodorow was born in the Bronx, but his father died the year he was born, so he and his mother moved to Miami, Florida in 1950 to live with Chodorow's mother's sister.
+Jeffrey Chodorow was born in the Bronx.
+His father died the year he was born, and he and his mother moved to Miami, Florida in 1950 to live with Chodorow's mother's sister.
 His mother and aunt were both manicurists in a Cuban barbershop.
 He grew up in Miami Beach.
-Chodorow grew up very poor in a very wealthy Miami area.
+Chodorow grew up poor in a wealthy Miami area.

 Chodorow graduated magna cum laude from the Wharton School of the University of Pennsylvania in 1972 with a degree in economics.

 He graduated from the University of Pennsylvania Law School in 1975 as a juris doctor.
 He was a lawyer in Pennsylvania and Florida.

 Career

 In the 1970s, Chodorow developed shopping centers in Philadelphia, Pennsylvania.
-In 1987, he opened a Bojangles' restaurant in Charlotte, North Carolina.
+In 1987, he opened a Bojangles restaurant in Charlotte, North Carolina.

 In June 1988, BIA-COR Holdings, headed by Chodorow, purchased Braniff Inc., the 1984 successor to Braniff International Airways, owned by Hyatt Corporation.
 Braniff Inc. filed for chapter 11 bankruptcy protection in September 1989 and ceased scheduled operations in November.
 The carrier operated a limited air charter operation during December and ceased all operations at the end of the month.
 BIA-COR purchased the assets of Braniff Inc. at auction.

 In 1991, BIA-COR resurrected the defunct airline, naming it Braniff International Airlines, Inc. after the original Braniff International Airways.
-However, the reborn airline was scrutinized intensely by the United States Department of Transportation (USDOT), which did not believe that its management team, headed by Scot Spencer, was capable of conducting airline operations based on Spencer's conduct during a consultancy with Braniff Inc. and his criminal history.
+However, the reborn airline was scrutinized intensely by the United States Department of Transportation (USDOT), which did not believe that its management team was qualified, mostly due to leader Scot Spencer's conduct during a consultancy with Braniff Inc. and his criminal history.
 Spencer had resigned from the consultancy, reportedly over concerns about his repeated arrests for writing bad checks and an arrest warrant for having failed to return a rental car in 1988.
 Seeking another way to begin flights, Braniff initiated the acquisition of the assets of bankrupt Austin, Texas, air charter company Emerald Air, including its air operator's certificate, but the USDOT still refused to certify Braniff unless the principals submitted sworn affidavits stating that Spencer would not be involved in any capacity.
 Chodorow and others did so, which satisfied the USDOT, and the airline was granted permission to operate.